ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 Additional configuration
 ------------------------
-By default, an instance of the :class:`Application <ansys.mechanical.core.embedding.Application>` class is configured in the same way as Mechanical.
-To customize an instance, see :ref:`ref_embedding_user_guide_configuration`.
+By default, an instance of the :class:`Application <ansys.mechanical.core.embedding.Application>` class uses the same Addin configuration as standalone Mechanical.
+To customize Addins, see :ref:`ref_embedding_user_guide_addin_configuration`.

 Diagnosing problems with embedding
 ----------------------------------